-The pie chart at the bottom right of the panel visualizes the current availability of systems or devices.
+The Current Service Status pie chart at the top right visualizes the current availability of systems or devices.
 The services for unmonitored systems in groups are not shown in the pie chart.

 Viewing More Information

 You can view detailed information about an Element by clicking its name.
 To view the details of each metric (for example, CPU usage) click the number in the column for that variable to go to its Graphing page, where you will be able to generate a graph.